Import tab

 • Sheet – If the file contains more than one sheet, select the sheet that contains the data to be imported.

-• Area – Select whether to import the whole sheet or a range of cells.
-You can specify the range manually or pick the cells from the Excel file.
+• Area – Select whether to import the entire sheet or a specific range of cells.
+You can specify the range manually or select the cells directly from the Excel file.

 • Date format – If the table contains date values, select how you want the dates to be displayed after the import.